zoetrope69/units4u/README.md

 you'll need to [download and install neo4j (community edition)](http://neo4j.com/download/).

-run the `app/dbSeed.js` file to seed some initial MerlinMade:tm: data
+run the `app/generateUnits.js` and `app/generateStudents.js` files to seed some data

 # run